esleca/DSL/README.md

 This project use [Maven](https://maven.apache.org/index.html) as the Software Project Management.

 ## Requirements
-Make sure the following folders are created before using the DSL to generate unit tests.
+Make sure the following folders are created before using the DSL to generate unit tests or query reports.
 ```
 C:\TestDSL
 C:\TestPrinter